 Many on-site property managers receive free rent.
 And nothing more.
 Others receive a base salary in addition to a rent credit.

 On-site Property Manager Monthly Salary or Rent Credit

 - Monthly salary: The monthly salary is a base pay commensurate with the duties required, the size of the property and the local market.
-The average market salary will most likely be in the range of $1,000-$3,000 per month.

 - Rent Credit: Rather than pay your on-site manager a salary, their compensation comes in the form of free rent, or a credit for a portion of the normal monthly rent.